Reading:

 • You increase the chance of missing the general competition.

-• Your profit margins may decrease if you find yourself into a fierce price war with that specific competitor.
+• Your profit margins may decrease if you find yourself in a fierce price war with that specific competitor.

 Scenario 3: Premium Pricing Scenario